GeekLogan/InfoScreen-server/README.md

 ### Use
 1. Clone `InfoScreen-sever` into the production server
 2. Change Default Params
+3. Add security settings for the modules folder, etc.
-3. Remove LICENSE/README/etc. files as needed
+4. Remove LICENSE/README/etc. files as needed
-4. Profit!
+5. Profit!